 13. The Broken Hearts Club - feels a bit dated now, but some funny and sad bits.

 14. Keep the Lights On - quite dark in parts.

 15. Get Real - somewhat dated, but funny, British school comedy-drama.

 16. The Way He Looks - lovely coming-of-age Brazilian gay drama about a young blind boy and his burgeoning love for a friend.*

-17. Jongens (Boys) - A Dutch-language film telling the story of two young friends, who realise that they’re gay and their subsequent burgeoning romance.
+17. Jongens (Boys) - A Dutch-language film telling the story of two young friends, coming out gay.